-Furthermore, the public sign-up bonus for this card is worth 75,000 HH points.
+Furthermore, the sign-up bonus for this card is worth 75,000 HH points.
 It can be earned by spending $1,000 within the first three months.
-What I like about this bonus is that’s its easy to hit.
-And it can be a great starting point for those who are new to Hilton Honors.
-But there are better bonuses out there for Hilton loyalists and more serious travelers.
+What I like about this bonus is that it is easy to hit.
+And it can be a great starting point for those who are new to the Hilton Honors program.
+However, there are better bonuses out there for Hilton loyalists and more serious travelers.

 Hotel redemptions are the only valuable way to redeem HH points.
 Nights start at 5,000 points, but most locations will cost a lot more points per night.
 Unlike most competitors, Hilton does not have a rewards chart publicly posted.
 How many points a night costs depends on your location and when you are traveling.

 Hilton HH points are transferrable to 43 airline partners and three car rental agencies (Enterprise, Alamo, and National).
 Because of the low value of HH points, transferring them is not recommended.
 This is also the reason why transfer partners are not often marketed by Hilton or American Express.
 You’re only receiving a value of 0.1 cents per point (CPP).

 Complimentary Silver Elite Status

 Hilton Silver Elite Status is a step up from having no status at all, especially for a no annual fee credit card.
 Most no annual fee hotel credit cards do not offer any status.
 Fortunately, Hilton does.
 And having Silver Elite Status can be the first step for some travelers.